Greyhound Care & Standards

 Education (13-22 months)

-Greyhounds generally begin racing at around 22 months, and race about 30 times per year until they are about four years of age
+Greyhounds generally begin racing between 24 and 30 months of age.
+They race about 30 times per year until they are about four years of age.

 Retirement (four years+)